-Fear not.
 Over the last decade, plant breeders and seed companies have risen to the challenge of tight spaces and busy schedules and given the small-space gardener many excellent choices for fresh produce right outside the sliding glass door.

-This doesn’t mean that the balcony gardener will have to cut up eighteen cherry tomatoes in order to make a respectable BLT, or that the patio gardener will have to supplement the microscopic chile relleno on her plate with three cups of Spanish rice.
-Most of these varieties have been specifically selected in terms of growth habit and production – giving you more for less, so to speak.
+Visions of balcony gardeners cutting up eighteen cherry tomatoes in order to make a respectable BLT, or supplementing a microscopic chile relleno with three cups of Spanish rice are in the past.
+Most of these varieties have been specifically selected in terms of growth habit and production – giving you respectably sized vegetables on smaller plants.

 ‘Garden Babies’ lettuce (Renee’s Seeds) – Hands down my absolute favorite lettuce.
 I’d grow this beautiful butter lettuce whether I had a tenth of an acre or ten.
 Tight heads, grows quickly, makes a container look like a million bucks, and the superb texture and taste that is indicative of high-end salads that cost you a lot more than a packet of seeds.

 ‘Super Bush’ tomato (Renee’s Seeds) – Another big winner from Renee’s.
 This variety gives you plenty of those Campari-sized tomatoes, but takes all the hassle out of tomato growing.
 Stems are thick and do not need staking – making them a terrific option for resident gardeners who hate wrestling with tomato cages.

 ‘Dolce Fresca’ compact basil (Park Seed, Territorial Seed) – A 2015 All-America Selection, this basil doesn’t turn into a gawky teenager as soon as you turn your back.
 The texture is tender, the taste is right on the money, and keeping a couple pots going means that you can alternately harvest one and prominently display the other.